 Q1: Is aggravated assault a felony in Florida?

 A: Yes.
-It’s a third-degree felony, punishable by up to 5 years in prison and a \$5,000 fine.
-It becomes more serious if a firearm is involved.
+Standard aggravated assault is usually a third-degree felony, punishable by up to 5 years in prison and a $5,000 fine.
+It can become more serious if a firearm or protected-victim enhancement applies.

 Q2: Do I have to actually hurt someone to be charged?

 A: No. You can be charged even without causing physical injury.
-The charge is based on threats, intent, and whether a deadly weapon was involved.
+The case is based on threats, intent, and whether a deadly weapon or other enhancement applies.

 Q3: What qualifies as a deadly weapon?

-A: Anything capable of causing serious harm — guns, knives, bats, tools, even a vehicle — if used to threaten someone.
+A: Anything capable of causing serious harm — such as guns, knives, bats, tools, or even a vehicle — if used in a threatening manner.

 Q4: Can I claim self-defense in an aggravated assault case?

-A: Absolutely.
-If you were protecting yourself or others from a threat, self-defense or Florida’s Stand Your Ground law may apply.
+A: Yes.
+If you were protecting yourself or someone else from an imminent threat, self-defense or Stand Your Ground may apply.

 Q5: Will I go to jail for aggravated assault in Florida?